Francescabazzo/mathematical-optimisation/README.md

 - **Linear Programming** (LP1 and LP2)
 - **Rule-Based Heuristics** (RBi and RBii)

-- Scalability and performance analyses on various dataset sizes
+It also performs scalability and performance analysis on various dataset sizes.

 ---